Complexity of Shift Bribery in Committee Elections

 \section{Abstract}

-We study the (parameterized) complexity of \textsc{Shift Bribery} for multiwinner voting rules.
-We focus on the SNTV, Bloc, $k$-Borda, and Chamberlin-Courant, as well as on approximate variants of the Chamberlin-Courant rule, since the original rule is $\np$-hard to compute.
-We show that \textsc{Shift Bribery} tends to be significantly harder in the multiwinner setting than in the single-winner one by showing settings where \textsc{Shift Bribery} is easy in the single-winner cases, but is hard (and hard to approximate) in the multiwinner ones.
+Given an election, a preferred candidate~$p$, and a budget, the \textsc{Shift Bribery} problem asks whether~$p$ can win the election after shifting~$p$ higher in some voters' preference orders.
+Of course, shifting comes at a price (depending on the voter and on the extent of the shift) and one must not exceed the given budget.
+We study the (parameterized) computational complexity of \textsc{Shift Bribery} for multiwinner voting rules where winning the election means to be part of some winning committee.
+We focus on the well-established SNTV, Bloc, $k$-Borda, and Chamberlin-Courant rules, as well as on approximate variants of the Chamberlin-Courant rule, since the original rule is $\np$-hard to compute.
+We show that \textsc{Shift Bribery} tends to be harder in the multiwinner setting than in the single-winner one by showing settings where \textsc{Shift Bribery} is easy in the single-winner cases, but is hard (and hard to approximate) in the multiwinner ones.
 Moreover, we show that the non-monotonicity of those rules which are based on approximation algorithms for the Chamberlin-Courant rule sometimes affects the complexity of \textsc{Shift Bribery}.